nrfconnect/sdk-nrf/doc/nrf/ug_matter_device_certification.rst

 Joining CSA allows you to meet the following requirements:

-* Familiarity with the Matter specification, which is the standard for the certification.
+* Familiarity with the Matter Core Specification, which is the standard for the certification.
-  You can access the specification from the `Matter Resource Kit`_ after you join CSA.
+  You can download it from the `CSA Specifications Download Request`_ page.
 * Assignment of Vendor ID (VID), which is required when applying for certification.
   You can apply to `CSA's Certification Team`_ to obtain VID.
   The VID codes are valid immediately upon assignment.